ghcollin/cpg_likelihood/README.md

     examples/model_construction.py

+A file with examples for using the `dynesty` sampler and creating the `mu(epsilon)` function through integration, simulation or from detector Monte-Carlo is located in

+    examples/mueps_construction.py

-You will need to install the `emcee`, `scipy`, `matplotlib` and `corner` packages to run this example:
+You will need to install the `emcee`, `scipy`, `matplotlib`, `corner` and `dynesty` packages to run these examples:

-    pip install emcee scipy matplotlib corner
+    pip install emcee scipy matplotlib corner dynesty

-You can then run the example by specifying an output PDF into which the posterior will be rendered:
+You can then run the examples by specifying an output PDF into which the posterior will be rendered:

     python3 model_construction.py test.pdf